17zuoye/luiti/README.markdown

 3. Parameters.
 Parameters should be inherited from `luigi.Parameter`, e.g. `DateParameter`, etc.
 4. Execute Logic.
-Use `run` function if running at local, or `mapper` and `reducer` if running on distributed MapReduce YARN.
+Use `run` function if running at local, or `mapper` and `reducer` if running on a distributed MapReduce YARN.

 After finish the business logic implementation and test cases, You can submit your task to the `luigid` background daemon. `luigid` will